 Python Daimone Advocat was Apate’s second ally in

 this wicked design.
 In mythology Python was the earth-dragon of Delphi, and the name Python may derive from the verb ‘pytho’, meaning to rot.

-The Daimones Advocats are presented between the inhabitants of Heavens and those of Earth.
+The Daimones Advocats are presented between the inhabitants of Heaven and those of Earth.

 that Socrates had introduced daemonic beings into his writings, created by his own self-consciousness.
 Finally, the Pythagorean Commentaries state: “The whole air is full of souls”, representing the view that ‘Daemones’ are internalised

 by each person wishing to cause ill in order to serve as motivation and inspiration to those possessed of such spirits.